CONNECTION

 Why It Matters More Than You Think

-Work relationships have real value: mentorship, shared purpose, the quiet satisfaction of doing hard things alongside people who get it.
+Work relationships carry real value: mentorship, shared purpose, the satisfaction of doing something meaningful alongside people who get it.
 But they follow the role, not the person.
-They tend to evaporate after a promotion, a reorg, or a layoff, which means they are not a substitute for the other three buckets.
+They evaporate after a promotion, a reorg, or a layoff, which means they’re not a substitute for the other three buckets.

 The Fix

-Same skill that works everywhere else: name the hard thing cleanly and early.
-A direct, respectful conversation a week in beats a resentful one six months later.
+Same skill that works everywhere else: name the difficult thing cleanly and early.
+One honest conversation this week saves you six months of quiet resentment.
 And treat the people you work with as people worth knowing.
 The man in the next office is going through his own version of everything in this article.

 How Relationships Shift Through the Decades